The vine and the branches

 Luke's account of the parable of the sower says that the seed that fell among thorns stands for those who are choked by life's worries, riches and pleasures, and do not mature (Luk 8:14).

-The Greek word translated 'mature' means to bring to perfection or ripeness.
-Christian maturity (coming to perfection) is not measured by how many people we bring to Jesus, but by the quality (ripeness) of the fruit we bear for God.
+The Greek word translated 'mature' in that verse means to bring to perfection or ripeness.
+Spiritual maturity (perfection or ripeness) is not measured by the number of people we bring to Jesus, but by the quality and quantity of fruit we bear for God.

-Righteous living, doing good works, loving the brethren and giving to those of them who are in need, together with love, joy, peace, patience, kindness, goodness, understanding of God, perseverance, godliness, faithfulness, gentleness and self-control is the fruit God wants us to bear for him.
+Righteous living, doing good works, loving the brethren and giving to those of them who are in need, together with love, joy, peace, patience, kindness, goodness, understanding of God, perseverance, godliness, faithfulness, gentleness and self-control, is the spiritual fruit God wants us to bear for him.

 Such fruit takes time to grow and ripen in our lives, and we can only produce that fruit as we allow Jesus Christ to live his life in us.